aardgoose/CVTiles/cesiumtiles.md

 # Cesium Tiles

-Cesium GS probvide a free to use, under a non open licence, [Cesium World Terrain tile set](https://cesium.com/content/#cesium-world-terrain) covering the entire globe at variable resolutions in a triangulated mesh format.
-These tiles provided using the  EPSG:4326 coordinate reference system (CRS).
-Overlay imagery must also use this CRS.
+Cesium GS provide a free to use, under a non open licence, [Cesium World Terrain tile set](https://cesium.com/content/#cesium-world-terrain) covering the entire globe at variable resolutions in a triangulated mesh format.
+These tiles are provided using the EPSG:4326 coordinate reference system (CRS).
+Any overlay imagery must also use this CRS.

 ## Obtain an access token